Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-documentlist/README.md

 #### Folder actions

-Folder actions have the same declaration as document actions except ```taget="folder"``` attribute value.
+Folder actions have the same declaration as document actions except ```target="folder"``` attribute value.
 You can define system, custom or combined handlers as well just as with the document actions.

 ```html
 <adf-document-list ...>